GitHub Code Scanning aims to prevent vulnerabilities in open source software

-GitHub has made available two new security features for open and private repositories: code scanning (as a GitHub-native experience) and secret scanning.
+GitHub has made available two new security features for open and private repositories: code scanning (as a GitHub-native experience) and secret scanning (both still in beta).

 With the former, it aims to prevent vulnerabilities from ever being introduced into software and, ideally, help developers eliminate entire bug classes forever.
 With the latter, it wants to make sure that developers are not inadvertently leaking secrets (e.g., cloud tokens, passwords, etc.) in their repositories.